FLRManu/HTMLCraft/README.md

 # htmlcraft

-HTMLCraft is a project only made with ChatGPT and Claude, based on popular game Minecraft.
+HTMLCraft is a project only made with ChatGPT, Claude and Gemini, based on popular game Minecraft.

 HTMLCraft is a 2D browser game only made with JavaScript, CSS and HTML, where you can use multiple blocks to make structures in-game